MapleLeafMakers/CLIpper/README.md

 ## Usage

-run the `clipper` executable, passing a hostname, ip address, or full url to the moonraker websocket server.
+run the `clipper` executable, optionally passing a hostname, ip address, or full url to the moonraker websocket server to connect to on startup
 ```shell
 ./clipper 192.168.1.100
 ./clipper trident.local